cezgit/bookmark-sync/README.md

    - Install Node.js dependencies
    - Build the TypeScript code
    - Run a test synchronization
+   - Generate launcher script and plist from templates
    - Install and start the macOS Launch Agent

 ## Manual Usage